Two Pink Peonies

 🍪 Why you’ll love this recipe

-These chocolate chip cookies are a great way to use up some of your sourdough discard.
+• Great for discard: These chocolate chip cookies are a great way to use up some of your sourdough discard.
 The sourdough discard gives these cookies a little bit of a tangy flavor which sourdough bakers can appreciate.

 📋 Ingredients needed

-Ingredients needed for sourdough chocolate chip cookies
+The ingredients needed to make sourdough chocolate chip cookies.

 To make these cookies, you will need: